2022–23 FIS Nordic Combined World Cup

-The 2022/23 FIS Nordic Combined World Cup, organized by the International Ski Federation is the 40th Nordic Combined World Cup season for men, and the 3rd season for women.
-The men's competition started in Ruka, Finland and will concluded in Lahti, Finland.
-The women's competition will start in Lillehammer, Norway and will concluded in Oslo, Norway.
+The 2022/23 FIS Nordic Combined World Cup, organized by the International Ski Federation was the 40th Nordic Combined World Cup season for men, and the 3rd season for women.
+The men's competition started in Ruka, Finland and concluded in Lahti, Finland.
+The women's competition started in Lillehammer, Norway and concluded in Oslo, Norway.

-Norwegians Jarl Magnus Riiber and Gyda Westvold Hansen are the defending overall champions from the 2021–22 season.
+Norwegians Jarl Magnus Riiber and Gyda Westvold Hansen were the defending overall champions from the 2021–22 season.

 Map of world cup hosts

 All 11 locations hosting world cup events for men (11), for women (6) and shared (6) in this season.